 I did a BA (Hons) Primary Education with QTS at Birmingham City University because I was keen to study the topic of education and how children learn, as well as starting to acquire the skills needed to teach."

 Jamie Barry, Headteacher, Birmingham

 When you want to know how to apply, we've broken the information down into sections as different types/levels of study have separate application forms.

 - Undergraduate – a one or two year course, or a full degree you can graduate from.

 - Performing arts – courses at conservatoires, whether undergraduate or postgraduate level.

-- Teacher training – at postgraduate level (for undergraduate applications go to the undergraduate section)
+- Teacher training – at postgraduate level (for undergraduate teaching go to the undergraduate area).

 - Postgraduate – courses you can take after you graduate from an undergraduate degree.